CMS Workflow Optimization

 Understanding user pain points and workflow inefficiencies.

-I conducted extensive user interviews with the TVO Digital Learning Team to understand their daily workflows, pain points, and frustrations with the existing system.
+I conducted user interviews with TVO Learning Production Team to understand their daily workflows, pain points, and frustrations with the existing system.
 By observing their processes live, gaining my own hands-on experience, and documenting their feedback, I was able to gather the raw qualitative data needed to identify specific opportunities for improvement.

 Analysis & Findings